zaphosting/docs/docs/contribution-introduction.md

 Our ZAP Guides contribution section involves creating content for our guides on our official [ZAP-Hosting Docs](https://zap-hosting.com/guides/).
 This involves creating brand new guides but also covers updates and expansions to existing guides where deemed necessary.

 Interested in Contributing to our Guides?
-Head over to our dedicated [Guides Process Guide](contribution-guides.md) to learn more.
+Head over to our dedicated [Guides Process](contribution-guides.md) to learn more.

 ### ZAP Blogs - Writing Blog Posts

 We are pleased to introduce blog posts as our latest area of interest for our contribution program.
 This is a very exciting opportunity that involves writing your very own informative blog posts for our official [ZAP-Hosting.com Blog](https://zap-hosting.com/en/blog/).

 Interested in Contributing to our Blog?
-Head over to our dedicated [Blogs Process Guide](contribution-blogs.md) to learn more.
+Head over to our dedicated [Blogs Process](contribution-blogs.md) to learn more.

 ## Who is this program for?